mattsherwood87/CoNNECT/docs/source/support_tools/index.rst

 RestToolbox.py
 ==============

-.. note:: the functions of support_tools.RestToolbox does not support command line operation.
+.. note:: the functions of support_tools.RestToolbox do not support command line operation.

 Python Implementation
 ---------------------